OpenCTI-Platform/docs/docs/usage/notifications.md

 From individual users tailoring their alert preferences to administrators orchestrating collaborative triggers for Groups or Organizations, OpenCTI's notification system is a versatile tool for keeping cybersecurity stakeholders in the loop.

-Explore the following sections to understand how to set up, manage, and benefit from triggers tailored to your unique cybersecurity priorities.

 The main menu "Notifications and triggers" for creating and managing notifications is located in the top right-hand corner with the bell icon.

 ![Notifications](assets/notifications.png)